 Ring Warming Ceremony

-Though it’s largely gone by the wayside in the pandemic, this communal ritual is an especially poignant choice for smaller ceremonies.
+This communal ritual is an especially poignant choice for smaller ceremonies.
 In a ring warming ceremony, the couples’ wedding bands are passed around to each guest, who are invited to take the rings in their hand and, for a brief moment, reflect on their wishes, hopes, and dreams for the marriage.
 When the bands make their way back to the altar, Magerman will then say:

 As the [bride and groom/brides/grooms] wear these rings throughout their lives, they’ll be reminded not only of their love and commitment to each other, but also of your love for them and theirs for you, and how their lives have been blessed by you, their friends and family.